Let's Get Started

 What is An SBA Loan?

-A Small Business Administration (SBA) Loan is a federal government-backed business financing originated by private lenders and banks.
-These loans are popular and highly coveted among small business owners because they come with high loan amounts, low rates, and long repayment periods.
-In most cases, the loan term can go as long as 25 years, depending on the purpose of the loan.
+A Small Business Administration (SBA) Loan is a type of business financing that is backed by the federal government and provided by private lenders and banks.
+These loans are popular for small business owners because they offer large loan amounts, low interest rates, and long repayment periods, which can last up to 25 years.

-Because these are long-term loans with guarantees, every dollar must be earmarked and the purpose of the funds must be documented at every step.
-And the process of identifying how the money will be spent takes a lot of time.
+Since SBA Loans are long-term loans with guarantees, every dollar must be accounted for, and the purpose of the funds must be documented at every step.
+This means identifying how the money will be spent can take time.

 7a